|Dispute Resolution in Montana|

 Mediation is a confidential meeting where a mediator helps parties exchange information and consider possible solutions.
-A mediator does not issue orders, give opinions on how the case should be resolved or advocate for either party.
+A mediator does not issue orders, give opinions on how the case should be resolved, or advocate for either party.
 Mediation is a non-adversarial, cooperative method which clears the way for open and helpful communication between the parties.
-Mediation is particularly helpful where the parties will be involved in an ongoing relationship after the dispute is resolved, such as families, business associates, landlords and tenants, and others.
-The mediator makes sure all parties have an equal chance to be heard.
-Parties are encouraged to express emotions and frustrations which may be interfering with negotiations.
-The mediator helps identify the issues and explore possible solutions.
-Mediation is the least formal ADR procedure.
-In many cases, the parties' lawyers do not attend because mediation focuses on the parties' wishes.
+Mediation is particularly helpful where the parties will be involved in an ongoing relationship after the dispute is resolved (e.g., families, business associates, landlords and tenants, etc.).
+The mediator makes sure that all parties have an equal chance to be heard.
+Parties are encourage to express emotion and frustrations that may be interfering with the negotiations.
+The mediator helps to identify the issues and explore possible solutions.
+Mediation is the least formal DR procedure, and in many cases the parties' lawyers do not attend due to the focus on the parties' wishes.
 Parties are generally happier with a mediated settlement because they are given a way to solve their own difficulties.
-The length of a mediation depends on the nature of the dispute, the number of issues, the parties' commitment to mediation and the communication skills of the parties and the mediator.
+The length of mediation depends upon the nature of the dispute, the number of issues, the parties' commitment to mediation, and the communication skills of the parties and the mediator.
 Mediation may consist of one session or may require several sessions.

-Mini-Trial The mini-trial is used when parties want to resolve an issue while protecting their relationship or future business interests.
-Most often mini-trials involve corporations or governmental agencies The mini-trial is a flexible procedure.
+The mini-trial is a flexible procedure used when parties want to resolve an issue protecting their relationship or future business interests.
+Most often, mini-trials involve corporations or governmental agencies.
 Parties decide the content, structure, and duration of the procedure.
 In a mini-trial, parties select an impartial expert to act as a neutral party.
-Each party's attorney presents its best case to the parties (represented by top decision makers with au-thority to settle) and to the neutral party.
+Each party's attorney presents its best case to the parties (represented by top decision makers with authority to settle) and to the neutral party.
 Next, the decision makers meet and negotiate.
 The decision makers may meet either with or without the neutral party.
 The goal is to reach a business decision rather than answer a specific legal question.
-The mini-trial offers executives and officials a chance to do what they do best, which is to identify key issues and take immediate action.
+The mini-trial offers executives and officials a chance to do what they do best: identify key issues and take immediate corrective action.
 This DR procedure often results in creative and practical solutions.
 Large corporations or governmental agencies prefer the confidentiality and efficiency of a mini-trial.

-Settlement Conference In a settlement conference, the case is presented to an impartial panel or a judge.
+In a settlement conference, a case is presented to an impartial panel or judge.
 Each party's attorney presents a case summary to the panel or judge.
-The panel or judge may ask questions.
-Then, the parties' attorneys make brief closing statements.
+The panel or judge are allowed to ask questions, after which the parties' attorneys make brief closing statements.
 Afterwords, the panel or judge may meet privately with each party and attorney and evaluate the strengths and weaknesses of the case.
 Each of the parties hears its case compared and contrasted with the other party's case.
 The parties also hear an objective third party opinion of each of its case's strengths and weaknesses, providing a "reality check."
 This procedure often leads to settlement or more productive negotiations.

-Summary Jury Trial A summary jury trial is used when a full jury trial would take a long time.
+A Summary Jury Trial is utilized when a full jury trial would take a long time.
 A summary jury trial is completed in a day or less.
-In a summary jury trial, the parties present their case to a jury.
-A summary jury trial is similar to a jury trial.
-Some court rules are formal while others are relaxed.
-The judge makes rules about the admissibility of evidence and conduct of the procedure.
-The jury's decision in a summary jury trial are selected from the regular jury panel.
-The jurors are not told their decision is advisory until after a decision has been made.
-The parties and attorneys can discuss the decision with the jurors directly.
+In a summary jury trial, the parties present their case to a jury, similar to a standard jury trial with the exception that some rules are formal while others are slightly more relaxed.
+The judge makes rules about the admissibility of evidence and the conduct of the procedure.
+The jury's decision in a summary jury trial is advisory only, however the jury is not told this until after a decision has been made, and the parties and attorneys are able to discuss the decision with the jurors directly.
 This procedure lets the parties experience a formal court hearing, which allows them to see how a jury will view their case.

-Judge Pro Tempore Montana law provides a procedure for use of a Judge Pro Tempore or a "Judge Pro Tem."
-In a lawsuit which has already been filed in District Court, the parties can have the action transferred to a Judge Pro Tern for immediate trial and decision.
-A Judge Pro Tern must be a lawyer with the same qualifications as a District Judge and the case is tried in the same manner as it would be before an elected District Judge.
+Montana law provides a procedure for the use of a Judge Pro Tempore, or "Judge Pro Tem."
+In any lawsuit that has already been filed in District Court, the parties can have the action transferred to a Judge Pro Tem for immediate trial and decision.
+A Judge Pro Tem must be a lawyer with the same qualifications as a District Judge, and the case is tried in the same manner as it would be when presented to an elected District Judge.

-What Will DR Cost?
-Mediators, arbitrators and other practitioners in ADR charge varying fees for services.
-They may also charge a flat fee for the entire procedure Parties should consult in advance with the person they select so the fee arrangement is fully understood by the parties.
+Mediators, arbitrators and other practitioners in a DR proceeding will charge varying fees for their services.
+They may also charge a flat fee for the entire procedure.
+Parties should consult in advance with the person they select so that the fee arrangement is fully understood by both parties.
 A common practice is for the parties to share the fee equally.
 In some cases, the services of a mediator may be free of charge.
-The Clerk of the District Court will have information about available DR Procedures and costs.
+The Clerk of District Court will have more information available about DR proceedings and costs.